ahmed025566/My-Portfolio/README.md

 - Contact Form with the following fileds:
 - Name and email Field.
 - A filed for sending message.
-- a submit button for sending the data.
+- a submit button to send the data.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>